abinash-behera-016/SQL-Projects/01 Edvancer SQL Final Project/README.md

 # Edvancer SQL Final Project

 During the SQL module of our course, we were asked to do one final project, a set of 10 questions.
 We had to write queries and generate a csv for each query output.
+Further , there was also time limited quiz we had to clear the module.
+I have uploaded the quiz questions along with codes/answers in a separate file.
 I have attached the necessary csv files and the questions along with my codes.

 ## Dataset Description